johndoehack/camsnap/README.md

 # Camera Snapshot execution

-    INFO: To execute Camera Snapshot you
+    To execute Camera Snapshot you
     should execute the following command.

 > camsnap